equivalent/scrapbook2/archive/blogs/2017-11-28-ruby-call-method.md

 # => 3
 ```

-And it's considered a common interface method name for small single responsibility
+And it's considered a common interface method name for small single method
-class objects.
+ objects.

+Maybe you are writing an object that has now just one method (e.g.: `Account#add`) and you know
+that it will grow into more method object (e.g.: `Account#remove`).
+Fine, that's a good argument to use `#add`

+Maybe that's not the case but there is still a really good reason to name that method `#run` or
+`#execute` or `#calculate` or `#fetch` then fine go for it.
+But be
+honest with yourself and your teammates and speak the name of the class and the method name out load before you commit your code
+(just to see if it's really the case).

+But if you literally named it this
+way just because nothing else popped to your mind the please name the
+method `#call`

 > This article is heavily inspired by Avdi Grimm's Ruby Tapas episode
 > [callable](https://www.rubytapas.com/2012/12/12/episode--callable/).
 > I recommend to check it out for further information.